Free trees

 Exposure: Part shade to full sun

-Description: This medium sized native Minnesota tree is common in swamplands and river bottoms.
-Heavy exfoliating bark with salmon-cream to dark brown colors create year round visual interest in both single stemmed and multi-stemmed forms.
-The ‘Heritage’ variety is a vigorous grower that is resistant to the bronze birch borer.
-Prefers moist, fertile soils, but can tolerate drier conditions as well, making it a good choice for an urban environment.
+Description: This medium sized Minnesota native tree is common in swamplands and river bottoms.
+Heavy exfoliating bark with salmon, cream and dark brown colored create year-round interest in both single stemmed and multi-stemmed forms.
+The 'Heritage variety is a vigorous grower that is resistant to the bronze birch borer.
+Prefers moist, fertile soils, but can tolerate drier conditions.

 image: UMNextension.edu